jaimetur/PhotoMigrator/help/1-command-line-interface.md

               ​--target=synology-2 -> Select Synology Photos account 2 as Target.
               ​--target=/home/local_folder -> Select this local folder as Target.
 -move,     --move-assets = [true,false]
-             If this argument is present, the assets will be moved from <SOURCE> to
+             If this flag is present, the assets will be moved from <SOURCE> to <TARGET>
-             <TARGET> instead of copy them. (default: False).
+             instead of copy them. (default: False).
 -dashb,    --dashboard = [true,false]
              Enable or disable Live Dashboard feature during Autometed Migration Job.
-This argument only applies if both '--source' and '--target' argument are given (AUTOMATIC-MIGRATION FEATURE). (default: True).
+This flag only applies if both '--source' and '--target' flags are given (AUTOMATIC-MIGRATION FEATURE). (default: True).
 -parallel, --parallel-migration = [true,false]
              Select Parallel/Secuencial Migration during Automatic Migration Job.
-This argument only applies if both '--source' and '--target' argument are given (AUTOMATIC-MIGRATION FEATURE). (default: True).
+This flag only applies if both '--source' and '--target' flags are given (AUTOMATIC-MIGRATION FEATURE). (default: True).

 GENERAL ARGUMENTS:
 ------------------
-Following general arguments have different purposses depending on the Execution Mode.
+Following general flags have different purposses depending on the Execution Mode.

 -i,        --input-folder <INPUT_FOLDER>
              Specify the input folder that you want to process.